bottlerocket-os/bottlerocket-project-website/content/en/brupop/1.3.x/setup/configure/index.markdown

 [Labeling your nodes](#label-nodes) is the only required configuration step.

 Aside from labeling nodes, you configure Brupop with [helm](https://helm.sh/) or with a manifest.
-Helm reduces the configuration burden for Brupop substantially with few down sides, so this documentation focuses on configuration with Helm.
+Helm reduces the configuration burden for Brupop substantially with few down sides, so this documentation focuses on configuration with helm.
-If you choose to not use Helm, refer to the {{< github-link-at-version url="https://github.com/bottlerocket-os/bottlerocket-update-operator/blob/vx.x.x/bottlerocket-update-operator.yaml" project="brupop" >}}pre-baked manifest for an example{{< /github-link-at-version >}}.
+If you choose to not use helm, refer to the {{< github-link-at-version url="https://github.com/bottlerocket-os/bottlerocket-update-operator/blob/vx.x.x/bottlerocket-update-operator.yaml" project="brupop" >}}pre-baked manifest for an example{{< /github-link-at-version >}}.

 ## Required Configuration